BahneGork/notenote.link/_notes/No Graph/Templates/combat missions/Combat mission 3 Hold the line.md

----title: Combat mission 3 Hold the line---
+---title: Combat mission 3 Hold the linetags: notesseason: summertoc: truecomments: true---
 ### Mission 3: Hold the Line

 _“We are the 300!_